armmorin/strained/README.md

   3.  [preNEB](https://github.com/armmorin/strained/blob/main/codes/preneb.py)
   4. [NEB](https://github.com/armmorin/strained/blob/main/codes/neb.py)
   5. CINEB, it uses the same script as the previous step, but the 'climbing image' tag is enabled.

+  At each step, the workflow manager retains some information to proceed, while other details are stored in the database for future use.

 - **Data Accessibility:**
   Indicate where the input data, structural models, and results can be accessed.
 Mention the SQLite3 database managed through Atomic Simulation Environment (ASE) if you share it, or provide instructions on how to regenerate data (e.g., from crystal structure files).